Stanley Baldwin: Disarmament

-Prime Minister (1935–1937)
+Third premiership (1935–1937)

 National Government and appointment

 With MacDonald's health in decline, he and Baldwin changed places in June 1935: Baldwin was now prime minister, MacDonald Lord President of the council.
 In October that year, Baldwin called a general election.
 Neville Chamberlain advised Baldwin to make rearmament the leading issue in the election campaign against Labour and said that if a rearmament programme was not announced until after the election, his government would be seen as having deceived the people.
 However, Baldwin did not make rearmament the central issue in the election.
 He said that he would support the League of Nations, modernise Britain's defences and remedy deficiencies, but he also said: "I give you my word that there will be no great armaments".
 The main issues in the election were housing, unemployment and the special areas of economic depression.
 The election gave 430 seats to National Government supporters (386 of these Conservative) and 154 seats to Labour.